hazemanwer2000/knowledge-base/obsidian/Topics/Technical-Topics/OS/AUTOSAR/AUTOSAR-Crypto-Stack/AUTOSAR-Module-Csm.md

 *AUTOSAR* specifies a *Basic Software (BSW) Crypto Service Manager (Csm)* module, which resides in the Service layer, in functionality, API and configuration.
 ### Specification
 ---
-The module allows the configuration of cryptographic job(s).
+The module allows the configuration of cryptographic (a)synchronous job(s).
 Each job references,

 * a `CsmKey`, which references a `CryIfKey`, which references a `CryptoKey` from the underlying Crypto Driver module(s),
 * a `CsmPrimitive`, specifying the cryptographic operation,